AntonyThorpe/knockout-apollo/Readme.md

 A knockoutjs extension to connect to a GraphQL endpoint through an ApolloClient instance

 ## Approach
-* Provide public access to the an instance of the ApolloClient class, as well as, ObservableQuery for the watchQuery/subscribe methods (not fully implemented yet)
+* Provide public access to the an instance of the ApolloClient class, as well as, ObservableQuery for the query, subscribe, etc., methods (subscriptions not fully implemented yet)
 * Utilise the structure and loading features of [ko.plus](http://stevegreatrex.github.io/ko.plus/)

 ## How it works